Queries and Alert Filters

 2. Enter a name for the query.

-Special characters are not permitted in name fields for Queries, Lookup lists, Reports/Dashboards.
+Special characters are not permitted in name fields for Queries, Lookup lists, or Reports/Dashboards.
 Letters, underscores, spaces, dashes, numbers and periods are permitted.

 3. Choose a Condition TypeAND, NOT, or OR.